roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 1. Run the `yarn` command to download dependencies.
 1. Run `yarn dev` to start development web server.
 1. Open the link in a browser to see the dev / test website (usually `http://localhost:5173`)

+If you are looking for code examples, check in the `fomantic-ui-tests` folder where the examples from the Fomantic UI website have been replicated for testing and documentation purposes.
+Even if you don't wish to run the dev server as above, you can still see the worked code.

 ## Progress so far